Martinlenga/password-manager/README.md

 # Secure Password Manager

 A user-friendly password manager built with Node.js and Express, designed to securely store, manage, and retrieve passwords for various websites.
-This application provides strong data security with encrypted password storage, user authentication, and intuitive CRUD operations for an easy and streamlined experience.
+This application provides strong data security with encrypted password storage, user authentication, and intuitive operations for an easy and streamlined experience.

 ## Features

 - **User Authentication**: Each user has a unique, secure account to store and access their passwords.
 - **Encrypted Password Storage**: All passwords are securely encrypted, ensuring that they remain confidential and protected.
-- **CRUD Operations**: Users can create, view, and delete their passwords with ease.
+- **CRUD Operations**: Users can create and view their passwords with ease.
 - **Intuitive Interface**: The design and functionality prioritize simplicity, making it easy to manage your passwords securely.

 ## Getting Started